Walk INN - 16 Holywood Road, Belfast BT4 1NT

 Mr Flynn is no longer with his son’s mother

-He then had to give bedsit up as it was deemed not suitable for a baby.
+He then had to give the bedsit up as it was deemed not suitable for a baby.

 He is no longer with Barry’s mum.

-So after completing assessment, pair had no home to go back to.
+So after completing the assessment, the pair had no home to go back to.

-That’s when they were moved into hostel they are currently living in.
+That’s when they were moved into the hostel they are currently living in.

 “We’ve been living here pretty much all of wee Barry’s life,” said Mr Flynn.